honjow/HueSync/README.md

   - A1
   - A2
 - ROG
-  - Ally
+  - Ally/X
-  - Ally X
+  - Xbox Ally/X
 - MSI
   - Claw
   - Claw 8
   - Claw 7
 - Lenovo
   - Legion Go S
-  - Legion Go (Experimental)
+  - Legion Go/2

 ### Additional Support
 Support for more Ayaneo devices through [ayaneo-platform](https://github.com/ShadowBlip/ayaneo-platform), can be obtained by installing the dkms module through [AUR](https://aur.archlinux.org/packages/ayaneo-platform-dkms-git).
 The latest ChimeraOS comes with it.